NeoAgi/NeoAgi.Threading.RateLimiting/src/README.md

 ## ConcurrentQueue<T>

-Processing a ConcurrentQueue will continue until the cancellation token is cancelled allowing for work to be added to the queue at any time and worked.
+Processing a ConcurrentQueue will continue until the cancellation token is cancelled or the queue is empty allowing for work to add more work which will be completed.

 ### ProcessWithTPSAsync()